MYTH: Sexual assault is an act of lust and passion that can’t be controlled.

 FACT: The perpetrator selects the victim (conscious choice).
 The victim's behavior or clothing do not mean that they are consenting to sexual activity.

-MYTH: Getting help is expense for survivors of assault.
+MYTH: Getting help is expensive for survivors of assault.

 FACT: Services such as counseling and advocacy are offered for free or at a low cost by sexual assault service providers.